-- Focuses on products: Your Adviser may end up focusing on financial products, as opposed to your goals and objectives.
+Your Adviser may end up focusing on financial products as opposed to your goals and objectives.
 It is important to remember that products are simply a means to an end, and not the purpose of financial advice.
 The focus at all times should be your goals, objectives and current situation.

-- Is in a rush to sign you up: This is the outcome of a ruthless sales culture where the focus is to sign up a client without being confident of the value you can provide to them.
-Your Financial Adviser should be able to communicate to you clearly the areas where they can add value and equally, if they believe that your interests are not best served by engaging them.
+This is the outcome of a ruthless sales culture where the focus is to sign up a client without being confident of the value you can provide to them.
+Your Financial Adviser should be able to communicate to you clearly the areas where they can add value and, equally, if they believe that your interests are not best served by engaging them.

-- Hesitates to state the truth: A Financial Adviser who hesitates to tell you the truth, and nothing but the truth, does you great disservice by not only keeping you in the dark but also by not taking steps to address areas of concern, thereby ensuring your situation does not improve.
+A Financial Adviser who hesitates to tell you the truth, and nothing but the truth, does you a great disservice by not only keeping you in the dark but also by not taking steps to address areas of concern, thereby ensuring your situation does not improve.
 Your financial Adviser must not shy away from putting hard facts in front of you while still demonstrating empathy.

 The above is by no means an exhaustive list of things to consider, but it does capture some key things to consider before you engage a Financial Adviser.
 This will go a long way in ensuring that you experience a long and successful relationship with your Financial Adviser.